MLS Lasers for Whiplash Treatment at the Pain Relief Institute

 In most cases, pain medication, massage, and other therapies can work, but there is a new option that is gaining popularity: MLS laser therapy.
 Here at the Pain Relief Institute, we specialize in treating a range of whiplash related injuries.

 The pain of whiplash is not something that can be ignored, and if you are suffering from whiplash, you will know.
 The symptoms often include:

 - Pain when moving the head front to back or side to side

 - Pain or stiffness when trying to look over your shoulders

 - Tenderness or a bruised feeling in the neck

 - Headaches beginning at the base of skull that move through the head

 - Swelling, bruising, or stiffness in the neck area

-Sometimes, you will know almost instantly that something has happened as the pain of a neck strain is immediate; however, it can take hours or days for the symptoms to appear- especially in cases of an auto accident where adrenaline rushes can mask the symptoms at first.
+Sometimes, you will know almost instantly that something has happened as the pain of a neck strain is immediate; however, it can take hours or days for the symptoms to appear, especially in the case of an auto accident where an adrenaline rush can mask the symptoms at first.
 This is why it is important to get medical care as soon as possible after any injury that may have damaged the neck and why treatments like MLS laser therapy are becoming more and more popular for treating a range of pain symptoms and conditions.

 When Will My Whiplash Feel Better?